firojbabu452/Ecommerce-Microservice-EKS-GithubActions/README.md

 - Set up a full CI/CD pipeline with GitHub Actions
 - Implement GitOps workflows with ArgoCD
 - Integrate AIOps capabilities with AWS Bedrock

-By the end of this series, you won't just know tools — you'll understand how real DevOps systems are designed and deployed.

 ---